View Categories

 Economic Reforms: Following the Generations Impacting Indian Economy

-• A total of three generations of reforms have been announced till date, while experts have gone to suggest the fourth generation as well.
+• A total of three generations of reforms have been announced till date, while experts have gone on to suggest the fourth generation as well.

 First Generation Economic Reforms (1991-2000): Transforming Indian Economy